Two Foot Gauge Equipment

 Equipment Information

 FUN FACT: On the morning of April 13, 1992, basements in buildings in downtown Chicago suddenly began filling with water.
-Much of downtown lost power and tremendous damage was done by all of the flooding.
+Much of downtown lost power and all the flooding did tremendous damage.
 The cause of the bizarre event was traced to the old Chicago Tunnel Company freight tunnels, abandoned since the 1950s but left abandoned in place.
 Workers driving piles in the Chicago River had inadvertently caved in the roof of one tunnel, allowing the river to flood large portions of the old tunnel system with more than 250 million gallons of water.

 Builder: Baldwin-Westinghouse